NLO and off-shell effects in top quark mass determinations: Phenomenological study of observables sensitive to the top quark mass

 The standard $\mu_R$ and $\mu_F$ variations that we employ for our fixed-order calculations are not fully appropriate to assess the theory uncertainties of the $\nlops$ computations, as the showering depends on further scale and parameter choices.
-For our studies, it is also interesting to vary $\mu_Q$, as it controls the size of the resummation phase space, as well as to alter the strength of the parton shower emissions by introducing scale factors for the evaluation of the strong coupling in the shower kernels.
-Although \tsc{Sherpa} provides the {\tt CSS\_IS\_AS\_FAC} and {\tt CSS\_FS\_AS\_FAC} scale factors to individually adjust initial- and final-state radiation, respectively, we only consider simultaneous changes in one direction.
-For the combined variation of several $\nlops$ parameters, we follow the principle of identifying the strongest and weakest shower option that one possibly obtains from the given individual parameter ranges.
+For our studies, it is interesting to vary $\muqprod$ as well as $\muqdec$, which are the parameters controlling the overall size of the resummation domains assigned to the $t\bar t$ production and top quark decay showers, respectively.
+Within these resummation domains, subsequent shower emissions are evaluated from the values taken by the ordering variable of the parton shower.
+We therefore also alter the strength of the parton shower emissions by variations of $\mu_R^\mrm{PS}$, the scale entering the evaluation of the strong coupling $\as{}(\mu_R^\mrm{PS})$ used in the shower kernels.
+For the \tsc{Sherpa}~\tsc{CSshower}, the ordering variable is associated with the local $p_T^\mrm{emit}$ scales of the individual branchings, which means $\mu_{R,k}^\mrm{PS}\sim p_{T,k}^\mrm{emit}$ for the $k$-th branching.
+For the combined variation of several $\nlops$ parameters, we follow the principle of identifying the strongest and weakest shower option that one can possibly obtain from the given individual parameter ranges.
 This is supposed to lead to a conservative shower uncertainty estimate.